antoinesauray/iadvize-test/README.md

 ```bash
 python3 parser/parse.py
 ```
+The script has two dependencies.
+* bs4
+* psycopg2
-The script is a bit long because VDM has a lot of doubles, sometimes triples.
+It is a bit long because VDM has a lot of doubles, sometimes triples.
 It makes sure it does not insert twice the same content.
 The data will appear progressively in the API.

 API Docker image => https://hub.docker.com/r/antoinesauray/backend-test-iadvize/